cmbant/docker-gcc-build/README.md

 ### Overview

-This repository has the Dockerfile for source build of gcc 15.
+This repository has the Dockerfile for source build of gcc 15 with gfortran.

-Currently gcc 6+ is required to run many Fortran 2003/2008 programs successfully due to bugs in earlier versions.
-Also includes standard openmpi and lapack libraries, plus basic build tools.
+Also includes standard openmpi and lapack libraries, valgrind, and basic build tools.

 The devel branch has the latest master build (at time of Docker build).